 If you are thinking about selling your business and realize you need to grow the value, you may want to consider a private equity recapitalization.
-Seek independent and objective advice before making any decisions.
+We encourage you to seek independent and objective advice before making any decisions.
 There are many possibilities for ownership transition that will enable you to achieve your goals.
 You want to be sure you consider all of them before taking this big step.

 About the Survey

 The Q3 2016 survey was completed by 278 business brokers and M&A advisors, representing 38 states.
 Half of the respondents (51%) had at least 10 years of experience in the industry.
 Respondents completed 246 transactions this quarter.
 The Market Pulse Report compares conditions for businesses being sold on Main Street (values of $0-$2MM) to those being sold in the Lower Middle Market (values of $2-$50MM).
-The Q3 2016 survey was completed between October 3 and October 18 by 278 business brokers and M&A advisors from 38 states.
+The Q3 2016 survey was completed between October 3rd and October 18th.